Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

-The PV systems are distributed in a relatively small area in Luxembourg: therefore, it is expected that forecasting intervals for different systems but same absolute time attached to $t_0$ will be highly correlated.
+The PV systems are distributed in a relatively small area in Luxembourg: therefore, it was expected that forecasting intervals for different systems but with the same absolute time attached to $t_0$ would be highly correlated.
 In order to validate this intuition, we computed all $D$ intraday correlation matrices between systems in our data set.
 Specifically, we defined intraday time steps (excluding nightly time steps) as observations and PV systems as variables, resulting in $D \frac {C(C-1)} 2$ distinct correlation values.
-We observe that the median of the distribution of these correlation values is 0.95, which confirms a very high correlation between systems for a given day.
-As a consequence, sampling uniformly training, validation and test sets in the $O(CD)$ series would result in \emph{data leakage}, i.e., the model will be able to overfit without harming test error as identical samples (up to scale) will be scattered in training, validation and test sets.
+We observed that the median of the distribution of these correlation values was 0.95, which confirms a very high correlation between systems for a given day.
+As a consequence, naively sampling uniformly training, validation and test sets in the $O(CD)$ series would result in \emph{data leakage}, i.e., the model would be able to overfit without affecting the test error as identical samples (up to scale) would be scattered in training, validation and test sets.
 Let us note an unexpected positive benefit of this strong intraday correlation: the under-representation of some systems is then much less problematic.
-The only remaining issue would pertain to estimating the parameters associated to the static categorical modalities of these systems, if using system ID static covariates.
-We hypothesise that at least 50\% of represented day frames is sufficient to perform this estimation.
+The only remaining issue pertained to estimating the parameters associated with the static categorical modalities of these systems, if using system ID static covariates.
+We hypothesized that at least 50\% of represented day frames is sufficient to perform this estimation.